How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 So, just check to make sure that your camera can save photos in RAW format, and can access the ISO, the aperture (or f-stop), and the shutter speed.
 If your camera can do that, it’s a good camera in our book.
 If it can’t, it’s a cheap camera.
 Yup/Nope.
 That’s where the bar is.
 It really is as simple as that.

 If not, save your pesos, download lightroom or some other app for your smartphone, and get something great later.
 Or – and we love this option – do your research and go the second-hand route.
 (We mentioned this above, but it’s worth a second mention.)
 Seriously.
 Right now there are outstanding bargains available, especially if you are interested in the DSLR camera type.
 Quick and dirty advice – get a gently used DSLR body only (no lens) and a quality “nifty-fifty” 50mm lens and you’re good to go.
 (Don’t cheap out on memory cards- There is a huge difference in performance, and not a lot in dollars.)
 Find out if the camera has been repaired, or dropped.
 Also, you can find out how much wear and tear your prospective shutter has accumulated.
 This is called an actuation count.
 For most camera brands – excluding Canon – go to https://www.camerashuttercount.com/ to find your actuation count.
 For Canons, you can download special software that will count that up for you.
-(Or, you can take a photo and open it up in photoshop or GIMP and check the actuations under file >metadata)
+(Or, you can take a photo – it has to be saved originally in the camera as a JPEG – for some reason RAW images, at least on our Nikon, (NEF files) even opened up and saved as JPEGs, don’t work) and open it up in photoshop or GIMP and check the actuations under image >metadata. – Gimp, at any rate. – We haven’t opened photoshop since the turn of the century.)

 We digressed a bit.
 Sorry about that.
 Long story short, If your camera has the ability to save images in the RAW format, you’re generally going to also have access to all of the elements of the exposure triangle.
 (ISO, Aperture, and Shutter Speed.)
 Now, you’ve got a good camera, and you can become a serious student.